erickarroyo1/topflightapps/README.md

 For security Best Practices purposes, i use a .gitignore file that avoid the upload of *.tfvars files.
 Additionally, in order to not to manage static credentials, the provider is confiured with alias and I use sso authentication from aws CLIv2

+Note:
-Note: The certificate is not deployed using terraform, i pass the arn of the cert with a tfvars file.
+- The certificate is not deployed using terraform, i pass the arn of the cert with a tfvars file.
+- The public access for this solution is: https://topflight.devsecopsapp.com/ using route53 alias pointing to alb.

 ## Steps